aws/aws-dotnet-deploy/site/content/docs/deployment-projects/tutorial.md

   }
 ```

 Now we are going to create our child settings.
 The first is a setting to determine if we should create a new table or not.
 This setting is a `Bool` type which is defaulted to `true`.
-As a best practice the `Updatable` setting is set to `false` to protected users from making an accidentaly mistake of deleting the table by switching to an existing table in the future.
+As a best practice the `Updatable` setting is set to `false` to protect users from accidentally deleting the table when redeploying in the future.

 ```
       "ChildOptionSettings": [